Skip to content

 Lien protection (especially for tenant-funded buildouts)

-• lien waiver process for each payment draw
+• a lien waiver process for each payment draw — no payment without a signed waiver from the GC and the major subs

 • proof of contractor insurance